ewaldmire/ascender/docs/docsite/rst/administration/logging.rst

    pair: logging; Elastic stack
    pair: logging; rsyslog

 Logging is a feature that provides the capability to send detailed logs to several kinds of 3rd party external log aggregation services.
-Services connected to this data feed serve as a useful means in gaining insight into climber usage or technical trends.
+Services connected to this data feed serve as a useful means in gaining insight into ascender usage or technical trends.
 The data can be used to analyze events in the infrastructure, monitor for anomalies, and correlate events from one service with events in another.
-The types of data that are most useful to climber are job fact data, job events/job runs, activity stream data, and log messages.
+The types of data that are most useful to ascender are job fact data, job events/job runs, activity stream data, and log messages.
 The data is sent in JSON format over a HTTP connection using minimal service-specific tweaks engineered in a custom handler or via an imported library.

-Installing climber will install a newer version of rsyslog, which will replace the version that comes with the RHEL base.
-The version of rsyslog that is installed by climber does not include the following rsyslog modules:
+Installing ascender will install a newer version of rsyslog, which will replace the version that comes with the RHEL base.
+The version of rsyslog that is installed by ascender does not include the following rsyslog modules:

 - rsyslog-udpspoof.x86_64
 - rsyslog-libdbi.x86_64

-After installing climber, use only climber provided rsyslog package for any logging outside of climber that may have previously been done with the RHEL provided rsyslog package.
-If you already use rsyslog for logging system logs on climber instances, you can continue to use rsyslog to handle logs from outside of climber by running a separate rsyslog process (using the same version of rsyslog that climber is), and pointing it to a separate /etc/rsyslog.conf.
+After installing ascender, use only ascender provided rsyslog package for any logging outside of ascender that may have previously been done with the RHEL provided rsyslog package.
+If you already use rsyslog for logging system logs on ascender instances, you can continue to use rsyslog to handle logs from outside of ascender by running a separate rsyslog process (using the same version of rsyslog that ascender is), and pointing it to a separate /etc/rsyslog.conf.

 .. note::

-  For systems that use rsyslog outside of climber, consider any conflict that may arise with also using new version of rsyslog that comes with climber.
+  For systems that use rsyslog outside of ascender, consider any conflict that may arise with also using new version of rsyslog that comes with ascender.

-You can configure from the ``/api/v2/settings/logging/`` endpoint how climber rsyslog process handles messages that have not yet been sent in the event that your external logger goes offline:
+You can configure from the ``/api/v2/settings/logging/`` endpoint how ascender rsyslog process handles messages that have not yet been sent in the event that your external logger goes offline:

 - ``LOG_AGGREGATOR_MAX_DISK_USAGE_GB``: specifies the amount of data to store (in gigabytes) during an outage of the external log aggregator (defaults to 1).
 Equivalent to the ``rsyslogd queue.maxdiskspace`` setting.